colemathis/alchemy-reimplemented/README.md

 2) Activate venv `source .env/bin/activate`
 3) install maturin `pip install maturin`
 4) develop `maturin develop`
+5) run `python alchemy/main.py` to see it in action

 If this all goes according to plan you can import the library like this